MatthewGerber/raspberry-py/docs/index.md

 Additional CAD parts that I have designed are listed [here](cad-parts.md).

 # Use and Development
+Raspberry Pi now provides a 64-bit Debian-based operating system (OS) via the Raspberry Pi Imager.
+The OS is quite good, though for some uses Ubuntu seems to work equally well if not better.
+I've written steps for both operating systems [here](raspberry-pi-operating-system.md) and [here](ubuntu-operating-system.md), respectively.
 The `raspberry-py` package can be consumed in two ways:

 1. Add `raspberry-py` to a project as a PyPI dependency.
 This is the best approach if you only want to use the functionality provided by `raspberry-py`.
 The `raspberry-py` package is available